itubman/TimesTablePrint/README.md

 # TimesTablePrint
-A single HTML file that prints a practise times table practise sheet for the kids
+A single HTML file that prints a practise times table question sheet for the kids